czajkowskis/evolutionary_computation/03_labs/local_search/README.md

-# Lab 02: Greedy Regret Heuristics for Travelling Salesperson Problem with Node Costs
+# Lab 03: Local Search for Travelling Salesperson Problem with Node Costs

-**Implementation of greedy regret heuristics for solving the Travelling Salesperson Problem with node costs and Euclidean distances.**
+**Implementation of local search algorithms for solving the Travelling Salesperson Problem with node costs and Euclidean distances.**

 ---